Atom Learning logo

 If your child does go to a Buckinghamshire primary school, they are automatically entered to take the test.
 You won’t need to complete a separate registration form.

-The Buckinghamshire Secondary Transfer Test is designed to be challenging.
-Here are our top tips to help your child prepare for the exam in September 2024.
+The Buckinghamshire Secondary Transfer Test is designed to be difficult.
+Here are our top tips to help your child prepare for the exam in September 2025.

 Atom Home makes learning a more enjoyable process for your child.
 They'll explore exciting worlds full of interactive questions, earning coins to spend in the Atom shop.
 Atom adapts to your child, showing them questions at just the right level of difficulty to keep them motivated.